How do I sync a folder to OneDrive?

 Way 2. sync network folder to OneDrive with AOMEI Backupper

 Now, download AOMEI Backupper, install and launch it.
-Then, follow the steps below to sync network folder to OneDrive.
+Then, follow the steps below to sync network folder/drive to OneDrive.
 And it's still applicable to sync network folder to Google Drive and Dropbox.

 1. Click Sync and choose Basic Sync.